roc-lang/rbt/docs/adrs/006-jobs.md

 ### Tools

 A tool is just a binary that rbt knows about.
-We add specified toosl to the `PATH` of the build environment so jobs can use them.
+We add specified tools to the `PATH` of the build environment so jobs can use them.

 There are a couple of ways to source tools.
 The simplest is to assume the tool already exists on the system: